October 26, 2018

 Reclamation options include:

-Reclamation will begin following mine activities cessation in 2010.
+Reclamation is to begin following mine activities cessation in 2010.

 AWA representatives are given a tour of the Grande Cache Coal B2 mine pit.